LJruby/facebook_feed_filter/README.md

 par2 - some facebook page
 par3 - results desired quantity
 par4 - 200px scrolls amount before browser restarts at https://www.facebook.com
-par5 - seconds till single lookups timeout (more accurate seach, the bigger the value should be)
+par5 - seconds till single lookups timeout (more accurate search - slower, the bigger the value should be, 0.3 should be good in most of the cases)

 examples:
 ruby filter.rb Youtube https://fb.com/ 3 1000 0.3